Sunday, April 23, 2017

 my notes on kantian formalism

-we should start with this question: what is the right thing to do?, which Kant considers takes us into ethical territory.
+We should start with this question: what is the right thing to do?, which Kant considers takes us into ethical territory.

 the Categorical Imperative (above) expresses moral obligations, derived from the idea of DUTY (Pflicht).